 ← Back to Facing Responsibility

-They might be favourites of the classical repertoire, but they have assumed new meanings through connection to modern warfare, particularly through their use in film.
+They might be favourites of the classical repertoire, but they have assumed new meanings through connection to modern warfare.
+The first kind are works by composers who were killed in war.
+The second kind are classical pieces associated strongly with war through their use in film.

 Chopin: Nocturne No. 20